almibe/ligature-scala/README.md

 # ligature-scala
 An implementation of [Ligature knowledge graph](https://ligature.dev) library written in Scala for the JVM.

+## Notice

+Work on this project is on hold.
+See [ligature-rs](https://github.com/almibe/ligature-rs/) for a Rust implementation of Ligature that is under active development.

 ### Projects

 | Name                     | Description                                                                      |